najlaauni/UniversityLife/SECJ1013 - Programming Technique I/README.md

 # SECJ1013 - Programming Technique I
-👩‍🏫 Lecturer: Dr. Muhammad Luqman bin Mohd Shafie
+👩‍🏫 Lecturer: Dr. Muhammad Luqman bin Mohd Shafie <br>
 🏫 Section: 02

 This course introduces the fundamentals of programming using the C++ programming language.
 I learned how to write, debug and test simple programs.
 In the same way, my problem-solving abilities were reinforced by means of practical assignments and projects.
 The skills that I acquired in this course are believed to be beneficial in the future programming tasks.